-This is a comprehensive list of the 19 best things to do in Kyoto, Japan.
+This is a comprehensive list of the 19 best and most unique things to do in Kyoto, Japan.
+Also includes some logistic tips to help plan your trip to this amazing city!

 Out of all cities I visited during my Japan trip, Kyoto is one with more charisma.
 The cultural capital of Japan and former capital still breathes much of Japanese heritage and culture and transports you to the fascinating Edo period.